 What if I am unsure about my testing plan?

-Students who are preparing for standardized tests like the SAT, ACT, and Subject Tests should expect to complete at least 30 minutes of exercises each night, as well as one complete self-administered practice test each week.
+Students who are preparing for standardized tests like the SAT, ACT, and APs should expect to complete at least 30-45 minutes of homework each night, as well as one complete self-administered practice test each week.
 Consistency and diligence are the keys to great results.

 What kind of homework should I expect?